Phrygian / Hittite Historical Toilets

 The Phrygians came out of the southern Balkans.
 They moved into Anatolia when Troy was at the height of its power, as either allies or protectees of the Trojans.

 The Phrygian people were just tribal village dwellers when they first moved into Anatolia.
-They increased in organization and power, forming a state of Phrygia in the 8th century BC.
+They increased in organization and power, forming a state of Phrygia in the 8th century BCE.
 Its capital was at Gordium.
 Their mythic kings were alternately named Gordias and Midas.
 Yes, as in the Gordian Knot and the Golden Touch respectively.

 Phrygia was a trading partner joining Greece in its west with the neighboring nations to its east.